shudnal/CircletExtended/README.md

 If you like darker nights you can also check [Firefly](https://thunderstore.io/c/valheim/p/shudnal/Firefly/) mod.

+## Summary

+You will be able to control circlet light in various ways.
+Every circlet light could be configured individually.

+Circlet lvl 1 will work as a regular helmet with custom light.
+Circlet lvl 2+ will be equippable along with helmet.

+Circlet lvl 3 will be able to stun enemies with overloaded light and temporarily cast away the mists.

+Circlet lvl 4 comes with build in toggleable demister.

 ## Features
 * change the light color
 * change beam width